Join Date: Oct 2011

 Dogs Name: Ch Gentry's Pretty in Pink: "Molly", and Gentry's Brandy Alexander: "Brandy" CGN (RIP)

-Titles: CGN (Brandy), CH (Molly)
+Titles: CGN (Brandy), GrCH (Molly)

 Dogs Age: 3 years, and 2 years (RIP)

 Gallery Pics: 1 Visit Brandy&Melanie's Gallery

 Thanked 2,364 Times in 667 Posts

 Everyone else is addressing the junkyard dog thing, so I will talk about something else.
 Be careful with saying "Come, come, come, come, COME!!" over and over again, because it can become what my trainer likes to call a "poisoned" word.
 It will simply mean nothing because you said it too many times with no response.